 A $22 bottle of shiraz from South Australia has been crowned the world’s best in a stunning result that has put the global wine scene on notice.
 Taylors Estate Shiraz 2020, an inexpensive albeit revered drop, has claimed top honours at this year’s VINUS International Wine & Spirits Competition, being named Overall International Champion.
 Held in Argentina overnight, the competition celebrated the very best of the liquor industry, shining a light on the producers putting forward outstanding releases.
 For Taylors Estate, it wasn’t just one big accolade, either.
-In addition to being crowned International Champion, the Clare Valley producer managed to nab 13 Double Gold Medals, two Gold Medals and one Silver Medal for its diverse portfolio of wine.
+In addition to being crowned International Champion, the Clare Valley winemaker managed to nab 13 Double Gold Medals, two Gold Medals and one Silver Medal for its diverse portfolio of wine.
 Talk about a haul.

 According to the official results, the Taylors Estate Shiraz 2020 scored highly with the judges due to its earthy tones and distinct finish.
 Rich and dark red in colour, the shiraz was matured in American oak for 12 months followed by fining, minimal filtration & bottling.
 The result is a smooth shiraz that arrives with a “plump and generous” feel on the palate, delivering ripe fruit characters, mocha coffee and subtle aniseed.

 Importantly, what separated the Taylors Estate release from many others wasn’t the dark plum and cherry fruits.
 In fact, it wasn’t even the slight chocolate and oak spice that had vino fans clamber over themselves for a taste – it was the price.
 Available from local bottleshops like Dan Murphys and BWS, the Taylors Estate Shiraz 2020 retails for a cool $22, significantly lower than some of its South Australian stablemates.